Cenyu Han: 2021

 Han racing in the 2021 Italian F4 Championship at the Red Bull Ring.

-For 2021 Han returned to Van Amersfoort, scheduled to race in the Italian F4 Championship and ADAC Formula 4 Championship.
+For 2021, Han returned to Van Amersfoort, scheduled to race in the Italian F4 Championship and ADAC Formula 4 Championship.
 His season in Italy would end up being more fruitful than the year before, as Han scored his first points with an eighth place at Misano and took a season-best sixth in the following race at Vallelunga.
-That round also contained a barrel roll after colliding with Joshua Dürksen in Race 3, although the Chinese driver was able to bounce back with a point at Imola.
+That round also contained a barrel roll after colliding with Joshua Dürksen in Race 3, although Han was able to bounce back with a point at Imola.
 Having missed the final two rounds of the season, Han finished 26th in the championship, being beaten by all of his full-time teammates.

 Han racing in the 2021 ADAC Formula 4 Championship at the Red Bull Ring.

-In Germany Han was able to score his first podium in car racing, finishing second in Austria after a chaotic race that contained multiple crashes from the championship protagonists.
+In Germany, Han was able to score his first podium in car racing, finishing second in Austria after a chaotic race that contained multiple crashes from the championship protagonists.
 He did not complete a full campaign here either, missing four rounds due to visa issues.

 Formula Regional

 2022

 Han progressed to the Formula Regional European Championship in 2022, partnering Pietro Armanni and Macéo Capietto at Monolite Racing.
-However, after just five rounds in which he failed to score points, the Chinese driver withdrew from the championship.
+However, after just five rounds in which he failed to score points, he withdrew from the championship.